ConorMacBride/ConorMacBride.github.io/_experience/i4is.md

 role: Web Editor
 noexpand: true
 ---
-- Keep online content up-to-date and enhance its presentation.
+- Maintained and enhanced website content, improving presentation and user experience.
-- Manage content creation for the organisation's membership scheme and assist with the scheme's technical implementation.
-This involves participating in, and occasionally chairing, teleconferences and email discussions with project stakeholders around the world.
+- Led content creation and technical implementation for the membership scheme.
-- Implement custom features into the website using PHP and document extensively.
-This allows routine tasks to be automated.
+- Developed PHP-based custom features to automate routine tasks.
-- Provide advice and assistance on procuring service contracts and on business matters.
+- Advised on service contracts and business strategies.